dougdragon/censored-text/README.md

 # censored text application
 This application has 2 textareas; one for the string and the second for keywords and phrases to censor the string on.
-After submitting the form, the string with censored keywords/phrases replaced with a series of "X"'s is displayed below the form.
+After submitting the form, the string with censored keywords/phrases replaced with a series of `X`'s is displayed below the form.

 ## Available Scripts